Madhav2133/turtlebot3_proj3_661/readme.md

 ros2 launch turtlebot3_project3 competition_world.launch
 ```

-You should see the turtlebot3 along with the maze in gazebo
+You should see the turtlebot3 along with the maze in gazebo (scaled up the maze 2x to give more space)

 ![gazebo](gazebo.png)